 To add it elsewhere, Options | Customize Ribbon, choose All Commands.

-Click on Advanced Find then the Add button to move it on to ribbon in the location you’d like.
+Click on Advanced Find (or one of the Find options, see above) then the Add button to move it on to ribbon in the location you’d like.

 Alas, there’s only one choice, an overly large button.

 So it’s unlikely many people will be using this additional button.